Prabhash-26/advanced-ai-medical-intelligence-platform/README.md

 An end-to-end academic medical AI system for image analysis, disease prediction, Grad-CAM explainability, AI-assisted report generation, REST APIs, database-backed history, and a user-friendly web interface.

-> Safety: this project is for education and portfolio evaluation only.
-It is not a medical device and must not be used for clinical diagnosis.

 ## Features

 - Deep learning image classifier for `Normal`, `Pneumonia`, `COVID-19`, and `Tuberculosis`.